deviantintegral/har/README.md

 * Writing a `\Deviantintegral\Har\Har` back out into a HAR JSON string.
 * Adapters for PSR-7 Request and Response interfaces.
 * An interface and `\Deviantintegral\Har\HarRepository` class to load HARs from a filesystem or other backend.
+* A CLI tool to split a HAR file into single files per request / response pair.

 ## Example